 Hedgehogs can have a range of personalities.
 Some enjoy attention and handling, many are indifferent, and a few dislike it.
-They will rarely seek attention, but that does not mean you should not handle them since we want your hedgehog to be used to your smell and comfortable around you.
+They rarely seek attention, but that doesn't mean you shouldn't handle them since you want your hedgehog to be used to your smell and comfortable around you.

-Dry food should be the majority of your hedgehog’s diet.
-There is commercial hedgehog food available.
-If you cannot get it, a good alternative is dry cat food that is high in protein and primarily chicken or another meat.
+Dry food should be the majority of your hedgehog’s diet, and commercial hedgehog food is available.
+If you can't get it, a good alternative is dry cat food that's high in protein and primarily chicken or another meat.
 Canned food should also be fed in smaller amounts.
 Canned dog or cat food that is once again high in protein and primarily chicken or another meat is a good option.
 Treats should not be a big part of your hedgehog’s diet, but can definitely be offered.
 Treats would include fruits and vegetables like beans, peas, corn, apples, and carrots or insects like crickets and mealworms.

-Fresh water is very important and can be provided through a hanging bottle or a heavy bowl they cannot tip.
+Fresh water is very important and can be provided through a hanging bottle or a heavy bowl they can't tip.
 Water should be available at all times and changed daily.

 To pick up a hedgehog, gently scoop them up under the belly.
 You should avoid the quills and be able to feel fur.
-Gloves do not need to be worn; their quills are not sharp and rarely cause any problems.
+Gloves aren't necessary; their quills are not sharp and rarely cause any problems.
 You also want your hedgehog to be used to your smell, so even though they may not seek attention, some handling is recommended and the frequency depends on your hedgehog’s individual personality.